neoalexfusion/RPS-Ai-/README.md

 cv2.destroyAllWindows()
 ```
 ## Conclusion
 Thank you for checking out the Rock-Paper-Scissors game with AI and hand tracking.
-Feel free to explore the code, contribute to the project, or use it as a reference for your own AI and computer vision projects.
+Feel free to explore the code, contribute to the project, or use it as a reference for your own AI and computer vision projects!